OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-31.md

 ## Genesis 31:17

-Then Jacob put his children and his wives on camels;
+Then Jacob prepared his children and his wives to journey on camels;

 ## Genesis 31:18